Tai Nuea language: Checked syllables

+In Mangshi (芒市) Dialect, the high falling tone mark (◌ᥳ) is usually left unmarked.

+Comparison

+Checked syllable

+Due to the irregular checked tones correspondence, the Tai Le used will be written in Mangshi dialect.

 Writing system

-The Tai Le script is closely related to other Southeast-Asian writing systems such as the Thai script and is thought to date back to the 14th century.
+The Tai Le script is part of the Mon-Burmese family of writing systems and is closely related to the Ahom script.
+The script is thought to date back to the 14th century.

 The original Tai Nuea spelling did not generally mark tones and failed to distinguish several vowels.
 It was reformed to make these distinctions, and diacritics were introduced to mark tones.
 The resulting writing system was officially introduced in 1956.
 In 1988, the spelling of tones was reformed; special tone letters were introduced instead of the earlier Latin diacritics.

 The modern script has a total of 35 letters, including the five tone letters.

 The transcription below is given according to the Unicode tables.

 Consonants

 Vowels and diphthongs

 Consonants that are not followed by a vowel letter are pronounced with the inherent vowel [a].
 Other vowels are indicated with the following letters:

 Diphthongs are formed by combining some vowel letters with the consonant [w] and some vowel letters with ᥭ [ai]/[j].